Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 Merge Conflicts

-A merge conflict occurs when Git cannot automatically combine changes.
-This usually happens when the same part of a file is modified differently in both branches.
+A merge conflict occurs when Git cannot automatically determine how to combine changes from two branches.
+This typically happens when the same lines of a file have been modified differently in both branches, or when one branch deleted a file that the other branch modified.

 <<<<<<< HEAD